-We know that every single Domino's driver covered by the old 2005 SDA-Domino's agreement is paid less than the minimum award rates of pay.
+We know that every single Domino's driver covered by the old 2005 SDA-Domino's agreement was paid less than the minimum award rates of pay.
 This is because of a loophole in the Fair Work Act.
 We also know that most in store staff lost out.

-We estimate this costs Domino's drivers more than $30 million per year.
-Under the Award, casual delivery drivers would earn 25% loading between 6am and 10pm on weekdays, 35% between 10pm and 12am on weekdays, 40% between 12am and 6am on weekdays, 50% on Saturdays and 70% on Sundays.
+We believe Domino's drivers lost more than $30 million per year.
+Under the Award, casual delivery drivers earn 25% loading between 6am and 10pm on weekdays, 35% between 10pm and 12am on weekdays, 40% between 12am and 6am on weekdays, 50% on Saturdays and 70% on Sundays.
 At all times, Award rates are higher than the current paid rates.
-See the chart below where the red line is the Award rate, the blue line is the current paid rate.

-Many drivers, working an average 10 hour week, are losing more than $2 000 a year in wages and much more when we include travel allowance.
+Many drivers, working an average 10 hour week, lost more than $2 000 a year in wages and much more when we include travel allowance.
 Under the Award, workers receive 41 cents per kilometre for every kilometre when driving your own vehicle to deliver pizzas.
-It is clear that a full time casual driver might lose over $15 000 per year in casual loading, penalty rates, transport allowance and other wage rights.
+It is clear that a full time casual driver likely lost over $15 000 per year in casual loading, penalty rates, transport allowance and other wage rights.

 This had to stop.
 Our members fought back.
 On 18 August 2017, our member Casey Salt applied to terminate the SDA-Domino's Pizza Agreement 2005.
 You can read more about it here: http://www.smh.com.au/business/workplace-relations/60aweek-pizza-driver-aims-to-deliver-for-dominos-underpaid-workers-20170818-gxzaac.html